Skip to content

 Your first sandboxed plugin

-This guide walks through building a minimal sandboxed plugin from scratch — a plugin that logs every content save and exposes a single API route.
-By the end you’ll have a plugin that runs in an isolated runtime via the configured sandbox runner.
-The same plugin code can also run in-process if the site operator chooses to move it from sandboxed: [] into plugins: [] — for example on platforms without a sandbox runner available.
+This guide builds a minimal sandboxed plugin from scratch.
+The plugin logs every content save and exposes a single API route.
+It runs in an isolated runtime provided by the configured sandbox runner.
+The same code also runs in-process when a site operator moves it from sandboxed: [] into plugins: [], for example on a platform without a sandbox runner.

-If you haven’t decided yet whether you want a sandboxed or native plugin, read Choosing a plugin format first.
+If you haven’t decided between sandboxed and native, read Choosing a plugin format first.

 my-plugin/